By SNOMED standards, there are three distinct aspects that should be managed by designation.*:

 Token 0..* designationUseContext (this will be the language reference set SCTID, potentially a number of them)

 Note group discussed also passing through the reason, but a) there's no way to pair it with a particular code and b) this is only about reducing the amount of data going over the wire.
 The client will be able to sort out if it just wants the preferred term.

 Question: Is the list of refsets a prioritised list (ie return the first one), or is this "OR".
-ANSWER: It is OR, no priority indicated.
+ANSWER: It is OR, no priority indicated (this is true in general of REST parameters).
 Note that the client, again, could sort out if it wanted one or all.
 Answer: It is the designation that states which ones you want to see.
 If you've asked only for one then we'd return the first acceptable language reference set.
 If more are wanted, then more languages can be specified for designations.
 Doesn't help with language reference sets in the same language.

 10 March: Further discussion of whether we could set the display field to be a preferred synonym.
 ML makes point that implementations may not have access to the original URL to determine the order of language reference sets.

 Question: How will this interact with the display value?
 "Display is set by the code System"

 1..1 ValueSet.expansion.contains.concept.designation.designationUseContext.code Coding (this will be the language reference set SCTID)

 1..1 ValueSet.expansion.contains.concept.designation.designationUseContext.reason Coding (this will be our <!
 900000000000511003 |Acceptability (foundation metadata concept)|

 Extension Output parameters - for CodeSystem $lookup